VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

 The SPairs71k Semantic Correspondence task uses real-world images of entities subject to factors such as occlusion, varying resolution, varying entity size relative to the image, and visual artifacts.
 Since VLMs operate by converting non-overlapping image patches into tokens, the effects of these factors are complex and hard to control.
 To study the effect of semantic anchors in isolation, we design the 2D object correspondence and face correspondence tasks.
 This synthetic setup allows us to control resolution and entity size, and ensures there is no partial occlusion or visual artifacts.
 Figure \ref{fig:shape_corr} shows an example of the 2D object correspondence task.
 To construct the dataset, we use 10 common shapes ("square", "circle", "star", etc.) as known 2D objects and generate unknown 2D shapes ("squiggles") using a randomized spline-generation algorithm whose complexity can be controlled.
 Squiggles are generated by iteratively sampling $n$ anchor points.
 A cubic spline is then fit through the resulting anchors and rendered with $4\times$ supersampling for anti-aliasing.

 For the face correspondence task, we first collect synthetic faces from FluxSynID \citep{ismayilov2025fluxsynid} and a single photograph of well-known celebrities.
+We deliberately restrict the dataset to a single demographic group so that models cannot solve the task using coarse cues such as ethnicity or gender.
+We use East Asian male identities because our pilot experiments found that the evaluated VLMs recognized celebrities from this group more consistently than celebrities from other groups, such as African male celebrities.
 We then prompt \texttt{Nano-Banana-2} \citep{nano_banana} with one example image to generate 4 images per person in different poses, lighting conditions, and environments.
 Because both the known and unknown celebrity images are generated through the same \texttt{Nano-Banana-2} pipeline, any model-specific visual artifacts are controlled for.
 We verify that the VLMs recognize each celebrity via knowledge probing and construct VLM-specific splits of the known celebrity dataset accordingly.
 The probing methodology and exact splits are reported in Appendix \ref{app:faces_dataset}.
 Our probing experiments reveal that InternVL3.5 is unable to recognize most celebrities.
 We therefore evaluate the Gemma3 model family to ensure our findings generalize across VLM architectures.
-A detailed discussion of InternVL3.5's inability to identify celebrities, along with results on the Shapes Correspondence task, is provided in Appendix \ref{app:internvl_appendix}.
+We discuss InternVL3.5's inability to identify celebrities and its performance on Shape Correspondence in Appendix \ref{app:internvl_appendix}.

 \paragraph{Results}